-All forms of living things need water to survive.
-Water is accessible from a water fountain, a rain cloud, or even from a plastic bottle.
-We can all agree that without water, your body would stop working properly.
+All living things need water to survive.
+Water can be obtained from a fountain, a rain cloud, or a plastic bottle.
+We can all agree that our bodies would stop working properly without water.

 As you know, water makes up more than half of your body weight.
-But, how long could your body last without water?
-Did you know that a person can go for more than three weeks without food?
+But how long could your body last without water?
+Did you know a person can go without food for over three weeks?
 But water is a different story.
 Unlike food, the maximum time a person can go without water seems to be only a week.

-In this article, you’ll find out not only the number of benefits your body can get in drinking water but, most importantly, where it goes after drinking it.
+In this article, you’ll discover the benefits your body can get from drinking water and, most importantly, where it goes after drinking it.
 How does water absorb into a body?
 So, don’t stop reading until the bottom of this page to get what you want.

 The Water and Your Body